socrabytes/youtube-digest/docs/tasks/issue-35-enhanced-summary-display.md

 ### API Notes
 - The frontend expects digest content in markdown format
-- Structure sections with clear headings as shown above
+- Structure sections with clear headings as shown in the blueprint
 - The parser can identify various heading formats, but consistent formatting improves accuracy
 - Regular chapters extracted from YouTube will be displayed alongside the digest content

-### Visual Design Principles

-- **Typography**: Clear hierarchy with different styles for headings, bullets, and timestamps
-- **Spacing**: Generous whitespace between sections for easy scanning
-- **Visual Cues**: Consistent use of icons or emojis to indicate information types:
-  - 🔑 for key takeaways
-  - 📝 for tips
-  - ⚠️ for warnings
-  - 🎥 for must-watch moments

-## Known Issues / Future Improvements

-### Digest Type Functionality

-- **Note on Digest Type Dropdown**:
-  - Currently, when a digest is generated, all sections of the enhanced markdown are populated regardless of the selected digest type
-  - The backend appears to create a complete digest with all sections despite the digest type selection
-  - Future enhancement: Implement proper filtering based on the selected digest type
-  - Backend may need updates to only return specific digest sections based on the type

-### Performance Optimization

-# * (Section Removed - Optimizations deferred) *

 ## Technical Considerations

 1. **Transcript Processing**:
-  - Backend processes transcripts to provide structured data for summaries.
+  - Backend processes transcripts to provide structured data for digests.
   - Chapter information is utilized when available.

 2. **Timestamp Generation**:
-  - Timestamps in summaries are converted to clickable links (`youtube.com/watch?v=...&t=...s`).
+  - Timestamps in chapter breakdowns are converted to clickable links (`youtube.com/watch?v=...&t=...s`).

-3. **Summary Length Control**:
-# * (Section Removed - Expand/collapse deferred) *

-4. **Responsive Design**:
-# * (Section Removed - Specifics handled by general responsiveness) *

 ## Future Enhancements (Post-MVP)